 “I came out of school a changed person, with a blanket of darkness removed from my face, equipped with skills and ready to face life.”

-After school Lucia became one of the first 400 members of the CAMFED alumnae network, CAMA.
+After school Lucia became one of the first 400 members of the CAMFED Association (CAMA).
 The group was founded by young women supported through school by CAMFED, to help them stay connected and work together to overcome obstacles.

 Lucia receives a prize at secondary school following support from CAMFED.

 Little did they know that over 20 years on, they would still share that sisterhood and have welcomed thousands more into a pan-African movement.
-But from the beginning, Lucia and the other CAMA members committed to support each other, share opportunities, and become role models for other marginalized girls.
+But from the beginning, Lucia and the other CAMFED Association members committed to supporting each other, sharing opportunities, and becoming role models for other marginalized girls.

 Lucia secured employment as a relief teacher in a nearby town and with her savings started a small business.
 Using skills she had learnt at school and with her mother’s help, Lucia gradually expanded her poultry enterprise.
 With her profits she was able to pay her tuition fees for a qualification at Mutare Teachers’ College.
 She recalls: “I finished my teaching diploma and majored in Mathematics, a field that was dominated by men.”